PDAL/PDAL/doc/stages/filters.colorinterp.rst

 ramp
   The raster file to use for the color ramp.
 Any format supported by `GDAL`_ may be read.
   Alternatively, one of the default color ramp names can be used.
+[Default: ``pestel_shades``]

 dimension
   A dimension name to use for the values to interpolate colors.
-Default is ``Z``.
+[Default: ``Z``]

 minimum
-  The minimum value to use to scale the data
+  The minimum value to use to scale the data.
+If none is specified, one is computed from the data.

 maximum
-  The maximum value to use to scale the data
+  The maximum value to use to scale the data.
+If none is specified, one is computed from the data.

 invert
   Invert the direction of the ramp?
+[Default: false]

+stddev
+  Color based on the given number of standard deviations from the median.
+If set, ``minimum`` and ``maximum`` will be computed from the median and setting them will have no effect.

 .. _`GDAL`: http://www.gdal.org